sjvermeu/sjvermeu.github.io/content/2021/09/component-view-of-infrastructure.md

 If you start with a cellphone view, then you can easily describe the hardware, operating system, application and data layers in the view.
-You can mention that the hardware is an expensive one-time investment which you hope to use for a few years (so you can explain *capital expenditures (CapEx)* and *operational expenditures (OpEx)*, the latter for instance being a cloud service that the user synchronizes its data to, like Apple iCloud or Google Drive).
+You can mention that the hardware is an expensive one-time investment which the user hopes to use for a few years (so you can explain *capital expenditures (CapEx)* and *operational expenditures (OpEx)*, the latter for instance being a cloud service that the user synchronizes its data to, like Apple iCloud or Google Drive).

-The distinction between operating system and application, and its impact to the users, can also be explained easily: operating system upgrades tend to be heavier, and users often want to be able to choose when this occurs as such upgrades are not always fully backwards compatible, or their hardware isn't suited for the next operating system (Apple iOS 12 to iOS 13, or Android 10 to Android 11).
+The distinction between operating system and application, and its impact to the users, can also be explained easily: operating system upgrades tend to be heavier, and users often want to be able to choose when this occurs as such upgrades are not always fully backwards compatible, or their hardware isn't supported on the next operating system (e.g. upgrading Apple iOS 12 to iOS 13, or Android 10 to Android 11).
 Applications on the other hand are often automatically updated, and are less intrusive.
-However, because there are soo many applications, managing it can be more daunting than the operating system ones.
+However, because there are many applications, managing the application landscape can be more daunting than the operating system one.

-Then we can move on to the scaling challenges that an organization has to face, which gradually build up more insights in these layers.
+Then we can move on to the scaling challenges that an organization has to face, which will gradually build up more insights in the component layers.
 For instance, if a company is developing and maintaining a mobile application, it wants to be able to test its new releases on different operating system versions.
 But it would not be sensible to have each developer walk around with six phones because they need to test the application on iOS 12, iOS 13, iOS 14, Android 9, Android 10 and Android 11.
 Instead, testing could be done on emulators (which can be considered hypervisors, albeit often not that exhaustive in features).

 This introduces concepts of optimizing resources for cost, but also the benefits of having these services available 'at distance' (remote access to the emulation environments) as well as first steps in virtualization.
-You can state that this emulation is something the user can do on their own laptops, but that in enterprise environments this is done with either cloud services on on the enterprise servers.
+You can state that this emulation is something the user can do on their own laptops, but that in enterprise environments this is done with either cloud services or on the enterprise servers, as that facilitates collaboration with team members, and simplifies managing these assets when the teams get larger or smaller.
 And these servers, well, they too are virtualized for resource optimization.

-We can also discuss the data part, and the challenge that a regular user has when his phone is near its limits, the options the user has, and compare that with larger enterprises where data hosting is often either centralized, or abstracted so that systems are not bound to the limits of their own storage capacity.
+We can also discuss the data layer, and the challenge that a regular user has when their phone is near its limits (e.g. storage is full), the options the user has (add SD card if the phone supports it, or use cloud storage services), and compare that with larger enterprises where data hosting is often either centralized, or abstracted so that systems are not bound to the limits of their own storage capacity.

 **Component views enable scalability and cost insights**